mjggibson4/Practical2/Finalised/readme.md

 #### Option A: From command line
 1. Right click on the Desktop.
-2. Select Open New Command Window Here
+2. Select “Open New Command Window Here”
 3. Type python GUI.py
 4. Press enter